 Good for: Travelling between cities and main towns, visiting ‘main’ attractions, short and straightforward visits, scenic routes, shuttles

-I initially planned to use the national buses at first, but then the limited timetables (sometimes only every day or every other or just in one direction!) slowly drove me mad – I was having to plan my trip around where the buses actually went and when…not really the experience I had in mind!
+I initially planned to use the national buses at first, but then the limited timetables (sometimes only every day or every other or just in one direction!) slowly drove me mad.
+I was having to plan my trip around where the buses actually went and when.
+It wasn’t really the travelling experience I had in mind!

 Railway transport in New Zealand

 The train network in New Zealand isn’t extensive but there are three main routes of appeal to visitors, mostly for the surrounding scenery rather than convenience.